 HEAT oil in large nonstick skillet over medium-high heat until hot.
 ADD potatoes; cook, covered, stirring occasionally, until golden, 6 to 8 minutes.
 ADD sausage, mushrooms, if desired, and peppers; cook, uncovered, stirring occasionally, until vegetables are tender, about 4 minutes.

-Meanwhile BEAT eggs, milk, salt and oregano in bowl until blended.
+Meanwhile BEAT eggs, milk, salt and oregano in medium bowl until blended.

 REDUCE heat to medium.
 POUR eggs over mixture in skillet.
 As eggs begin to set, GENTLY PULL the eggs across the pan with an inverted turner.
 CONTINUE cooking until eggs are thickened and no visible liquid egg remains.
 Do not stir constantly.

 SPRINKLE with cheese.
 REMOVE from heat; cover pan.
 LET STAND until cheese is melted, 2 to 3 minutes.

 A hearty sausage and egg skillet, filling enough for breakfast, lunch or dinner.